geospace-code/pymap3d/README.md

 * Python &ge; 3.5 or PyPy3

-References to AstroPy are optional, algorithms from Vallado and Meeus are used if AstroPy is not present.
+References to AstroPy are *optional*, algorithms from Vallado and Meeus are used if AstroPy is not present.

 ## Install